top of page

 PMI (Project Management Institute) Risk Management

-As part of the PMBOK (Project Management Body of Knowledge) guide, PMI offers a structured risk management framework tailored for project managers.
+As part of the PMBOK (Project Management Body of Knowledge) guide, PMI offers a structured risk control framework tailored for project managers.

 Pros: Aligned with widely accepted project management practices.
 Provides a systematic approach to addressing risks throughout the project lifecycle.